Summary:

 Details:

-In the first part of this series, we saw how Muhammad (and his Allah) FAILED constantly to show even a single tinniest miracle in front of the pagan Meccans, despite repetitive demand from them.
+In the 2nd part of this series of "The Test", we saw how Muhammad (and his Allah) FAILED constantly to show even a single tinniest miracle in front of the pagan Meccans, despite repetitive demand from them.
+Please read this 2nd part here:

 The pagan Meccans, in an attempt to test Muhammad's claims further, sought assistance from the Jews.
 The Jews sent them three challenging questions, which should serve as a Test i.e. if Muhammad could answer those questions through revelation from Allah.